jhalterman/typetools/README.markdown

 # TypeTools 0.0.1

+Copyright 2010 Jonathan Halterman - Released under the [EPL license](http://www.eclipse.org/legal/epl-v10.html).

 A simple set of tools for working with Java types.

-### Motivation
+## Introduction

-One of the sore points with Java's generics implementation is that it doesn't provide a way to fully resolve the type arguments for a given class.
+One of the sore points with Java involves working with type information.
+In particular, Java's generics implementation doesn't provide a way to fully resolve the type arguments for a given class.
 Type arguments and parameters for a given class do not reflect its entire hierarchy.
 Among other things, TypeTools looks to solve this.

 ### Features